Dennis Davis

-Dennis Davis (August 28, 1949 – April 6, 2016) was an American drummer and session musician best known for his work with David Bowie, playing on ten albums - including seven successive studio albums - during the singer's classic mid- and late- seventies period, and on many hit singles, starting with "Fame" (1975).
+Dennis Davis (August 28, 1951 – April 6, 2016) was an American drummer and session musician best known for his work with David Bowie, playing on ten albums—including six successive studio albums—during the singer's classic mid- and late- seventies period, and on many hit singles, starting with "Fame" (1975).

 Early life and military service

 Davis was born and raised in Manhattan, New York City, and studied with drummers Max Roach and Elvin Jones before joining the Clark Terry Big Band in 1967.
 He joined the U.S. Navy and served on the USS Rowan (DD-782) from 1969 to 1970 during the Vietnam War.
 He was discharged from the U.S Navy in 1970 in San Diego, California.
 He was wounded during his military service, but was able to hone his skills when he performed as part of the US Navy's Drum and Bugle Corps.

 Career

 Davis met guitarist Carlos Alomar when they were both playing with Roy Ayers.
 Davis was hired by David Bowie in 1974 for two tracks on Young Americans.
 Alomar, Davis and George Murray formed the "D.A.M.
 Trio" rhythm section which performed on seven successive albums released by Bowie in the 1970s, all of which are regarded as amongst the artist's best.
 Davis also played on three live albums recorded during that period, two of which were released after Bowie's death.
 The snare sound used on Bowie's Low album is considered influential on many later records.
 It was the result of early pitch shifting technology coupled with Davis's sensitive touch as a performer.
 In the late seventies Davis also teamed up with Stevie Wonder and worked on four albums over the following decade.
 In the early 2000s, he played percussion on David Bowie's live tours, including the artist's last, A Reality Tour, in 2003.
 The drummer for that band was Sterling Campbell, who was previously a student of Davis.